AlexandriaILS/Alexandria/docs/contributing_code/environment_setup.md

 Poetry version 1.1.13
 ```

-Congrats, you've installed `pyenv`, the latest version of Python, and `poetry`; you're ready to set up Alexandria!
+Congrats, you've installed `pyenv`, the latest version of Python, and Poetry; you're ready to set up Alexandria!